Multifunction, Fanned & Conventional Ovens

 As well as providing a statement centrepiece within your kitchen, the best range cookers offer so much more in terms of flexibility and cooking capacity.

-A conventional oven has two heating elements that heat air inside the oven.
+A conventional oven, sometimes known as a static or traditional oven, relies on top and bottom heating elements to warm the oven cavity.
 The bottom heating element is the primary source of heat and is ideal for roasting large cuts of meat, like turkey or whole chickens.
 The upper heating element delivers intense heat and works for browning, with the middle rack being considered the favoured position for items such as baked goods.

 Conventional ovens do not have a fan to circulate the hot air, so where you place your food within the oven is key for the best results, with dishes often requiring rotation.
 The classic roast dinner could be cooked with the meat in the middle of the oven, potatoes at the top for maximum heat and crispiness and dessert can be heated up at a more gentle temperature at the bottom of the oven.